Skip to main content

-Bottom Line: CHAMPVA can be strong health coverage for an eligible surviving spouse, but the biggest risk for older adults is Medicare paperwork, especially Part B. If the surviving spouse is eligible for Medicare, CHAMPVA usually depends on having Part A and Part B in place, and many delays come from missed enrollment, canceled Part B, or missing other-insurance forms.
+Bottom line: CHAMPVA can be strong health coverage for an eligible surviving spouse.
+The biggest risk for many older adults is Medicare paperwork, especially Part B. If the surviving spouse is eligible for Medicare, CHAMPVA usually depends on having Part A and Part B in place.
+Many delays come from missed Medicare enrollment, canceled Part B, missing insurance forms, or claims sent in the wrong order.

 Emergency help now

-- Protect Medicare Part B immediately.
-If the surviving spouse is 65 or older, or has Medicare due to disability, do not cancel Part B. If Part B is missing, start the process through Social Security’s Part B enrollment page as soon as possible.
+2. Protect Medicare Part B immediately.
+If the surviving spouse is 65 or older, or has Medicare because of disability, do not cancel Part B. If Part B is missing, start with Social Security Part B.

-- Pull together the key papers now: death certificate, marriage proof, Medicare card, CHAMPVA letters, and any recent medical bills or insurance notices.
+3. Pull together the key papers now.
+Get the death certificate, marriage proof, Medicare card, CHAMPVA letters, and any recent medical bills or insurance notices.

 Quick help